 “How many of us,” his hand goes up and he looks at us meaningfully, “send out our newsletter and then wonder why our phones don’t ring?”

-Trouble is, after asking us these questions, the speaker doesn’t wait for the voice of the .
+Trouble is, after asking us these questions, the speaker doesn’t wait for of the .
 Instead, he just drops his arm and powers through his talk.
 Worse, he does this without ever acknowledging that any of us bothered to respond or that we deal with the very same issues he’s bringing up.

 It didn’t take too many unacknowledged questions before our hands stopped going up so eagerly.
 Before long, the speaker’s hand was the only one that shot up when he asked a question.